Is The Ap Gov Exam Online

 Current Status of the AP Government Exam

 As of the latest updates, the AP Government exam is primarily administered in person, at designated testing centers.
-The format is still predominantly paper-based, aligning with the College Board's commitment to ensuring test security and fairness.
+Also, the format is still predominantly paper-based, aligning with the College Board's commitment to ensuring test security and fairness.
 Despite the temporary shift towards online exams during the pandemic, the College Board has largely returned to the traditional format for most AP exams, including the AP Government exam.

 Format of the Current AP Government Exam